HIllya51/LunaTranslator/docs/en/useapis/ocrapi.md

 == Local OCR

-The built-in package includes a Japanese recognition model.
+The built-in system includes lightweight recognition models for Chinese, Japanese, and English.
+If you need to recognize other languages, you can download the corresponding language models from the `Resource Download` section.

-If you need to recognize other languages, you must download the corresponding language recognition model from `Resource Download`.
+Additionally, high-precision models for Chinese, Japanese, and English are also available in `Resource Download`.
+If you are using the Windows 10 version of the software, or the system is Windows 11, you can enable GPU acceleration to improve the recognition efficiency of high-precision models.

 == SnippingTool